What is a shadow fork

 A shadow fork, also known as a soft fork, is a type of fork that introduces backward-compatible changes to the blockchain protocol.
 In a shadow fork, the new rules introduced are more restrictive than the existing rules.
 This means that the new blocks created under the new rules are also valid under the old rules.
 The changes in a shadow fork are designed to be temporary and are usually implemented to address specific issues or improve the efficiency of the network.

-See also Is all lighting fork lighting
+See also Is the fork legitimate

 For example, a shadow fork may be used to introduce upgrades to the consensus mechanism or to fix a security vulnerability.
 Nodes that participate in the shadow fork continue to follow the old rules while still accepting the new blocks created by the nodes following the new rules.
 This allows for a smooth transition and ensures compatibility with the existing network.